Trails & Maps

 Greater Vernon Athletics Park website

-16 Kalamalka Lake Road Multi-Use Path
+13 Kalamalka Lake Road Multi-Use Path

 EASY, 2.5 km

 The Kalamalka Lake Road Multi-Use Path connects Polson Park to Kalamalka Lake, and the Okanagan Rail Trail.
+This active transportation corridor encourages car-free travel for walkers, cyclists and scooters.

 Features: Off-road, paved path, landscaped, lighting.
 Wheelchair accessible.